KamranAzeem/kubernetes-katas/05-cpu-and-memory-limits.md

 # Best practice
 Often the developers forget to setup the cpu and memory requirement/limits for their applications in the deployment definitions.
 If an abusive/broken app is run, it can take down an entire worker node; and if that app has multiple replicas running on multiple worker nodes, then multiple worker nodes will be severely affected.

 It is best to setup a very low default CPU and memory limit on namespace level, so if someone runs a deployment without the limits, their applications will either not start, or will be very slow.
-They can then incorporate these requirements and limits in their pod/deployment definitions to fix this.
+They can then incorporate/adjust these requirements and limits in their pod/deployment definitions to fix this.

 Check this document on how to setup default CPU and memory limits on namespace level: [https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/)